ChloeStevovitch/SimpleEditor/README.md

 # SimpleEditor

 This project aim to convert any div into a simple text editor.

-**IMPORTANT : this is a current light version of the editor.
-New features are currently in developement.**
+This is a light version including the features :

-**List of actual features :
-- type text
 - "enter" command
 - "backspace" command
 - "selection" + "backspace" command
-**

 ## Getting Started